 Christmas Day is meant to be about family.
 It’s supposed to be about coming together.
 It’s where everyone tries to put differences aside.
 Where festive cheer and joy are meant to be all around.
-For others there are the challenging conversations with the Ex about child care arrangements, the worries if everyone will ‘play nicely’ or how to handle Uncle George’s forthright views on Brexit!
+For others there are the challenging conversations with the Ex about child care arrangements, the worries if everyone will ‘play nicely’ or how to handle Uncle George’s forthright views on Brexit or Vaccines!
 But for many people Christmas is a day they dread and if the truth be told they’d rather be at home, on the sofa with the Quality Street watching Christmas movies!

 Fear not!
 Here are our top tips to help you survive the day ….

 You are responsible for enjoying Christmas Day – here’s how …

 Start firstly by considering what’s important to you?
 What is the one thing that will ensure you start the day the right way or a tradition that’s important to you? … maybe it’s something simple like getting back into bed to have your breakfast, starting the day with a glass of Champagne, cooking dinner in your PJs, preparing the veg the night before, having your favourite Michael Buble Album on as you get up – the list is endless.
 Make that decision now and treat yourself.
 On the other hand your mental health is important so if you can equally avoid something or someone that you know will cause you stress, make the decision ahead of time about what you will do instead.
 Make these decisions ahead of time and stick to them.

 Here’s my 3 top tips for calm and enjoyment on the big day itself …